4210-Capstones/touchless-kiosk-raspy-net/docs/requirement-analysis/02-stakeholder-interviews/pod5/interview-summary-it-director.md

 ### Refined User Stories:
 1. "As an IT Director, I want to check the current status of the network without going into the Data Center."

-2. "As an IT Director, I want to request certain equipment for my lab without finding someone in IT."
+2. "As an IT Director, I want to request certain equipment for my lab without finding someone in UNO IT."

-3. "As a Professor, I want to update my office hours so that they are posted in a public place."

-4. "As a Tutor, I want to students to be able to sign up for appointments easily."

-5. "As an IT Director, I want to check what equipment is checked out by whom."
+3. "As an IT Director, I want to check what equipment is checked out by whom."

-6. "As a Researcher, I want to be able to present my latest work in a public space."

-7. "As a Professor, I would like to display my exam schedules and locations in an accessible, public location."

-8. "As a Faculty Member, I would like to have a QR code or link to the CS discord server to increase participation."

-9. "As a Faculty Member, I want to be able to access the Academic Calendar with ease."
+4. "As an IT Director, I want to see what Students are using my network for."

-10. "As a professor, I want to be able to see current weather in the area to make planning easier."
+5. "As an IT Director, I want to be able to reach all department personnel when an important announcement needs to be made. "

-11. "As a faculty member, I want to easily display our Departments upcoming events."

-12. "As a faculty member, I want the latest school news to be shown in a public location in which it is easily accessible."

-13. "As a faculty member, I want to show our programs creativity and ability to have fun by adding some simple games to the system."

-14. "As a faculty member, I want to see our University's latest 'green' statistics via this system."

-15. "As a faculty member, I would really love to play pong against the students."